benwzj/benwzj.github.io/_posts/2021-07-03-overview-react.md

 ## What is React

 React is a JavaScript library.
 It provide a framework for you to build your interactive UIs.
-React is a declarative, Non-opinionated, flexible, efficient library.
+It is a declarative library.
 It lets you compose complex UIs from small and isolated pieces of code called “components”.

-### Here are some key features:
+### Here are some key features of React:
 - React is using component composition for code reuse.
 - React provides a declarative API so that you don’t have to worry about exactly what changes on every UI update.
 This makes writing applications a lot easier.
 - React create a virtual DOM in memory.